How often do I need to take the .0206 Infection Control course?

-Completion time will vary, but you can anticipate completing the course in 5 – 7 hours.
+Completion time will vary, but you can anticipate completing the course in about 4 hours.

 Can I get continuing education credit?

-Yes, the NC Nurses Association awards 6.25 contact hours for the on-line course.
+Yes, the NC Nurses Association awards 4.0 contact hours for the outpatient and home health/hospice on-line course.
+UNC School of Dentistry Continuing Education has approved 4.0 contact hours for the dental on-line course.
 At the conclusion of the on-line course, you will have an opportunity to print out a course completion certificate.
 Contact the approved course provider for CE details.